pantheon-systems/documentation/source/content/guides/site-portfolio-report/03-faq.md

 ## What Should I Do if the Link to the Site Portfolio Report is Broken?

-Contact your Pantheon account manager or [submit a support ticket](/guides/support/support-ticket/#organization-dashboard-support-tab) if the link to your Site Portfolio Report is broken.
+Contact your Pantheon account manager or [submit a support ticket](/guides/support/support-ticket/#organization-dashboard-support-tab) if the link to view your Site Portfolio Report is broken.

 ## Who Do I Contact for Support?

-Contact your Pantheon account manager or [submit a support ticket](/guides/support/support-ticket/#organization-dashboard-support-tab) if the link to your Site Portfolio Report is broken.
+Contact your Pantheon account manager or [submit a support ticket](/guides/support/support-ticket/#organization-dashboard-support-tab) if the link to view your Site Portfolio Report is broken.

 ## More Resources